 The legal industry has long operated as a clubby guild.
 Law firms dominated the delivery of legal services.
 They sold one thing: legal expertise.
 The practice of law was synonymous with the delivery of legal services.
 In the corporate segment of the marketplace, the legal buy-sell dynamic was simple and predictable.
 Corporations had a legal matter; they retained a law firm; the firm performed the work start-to-finish; and a bill was rendered.
 Rinse and repeat.
 That was the process for decades.

 Lawyers were not trained for this at law school.
 Nor did they learn about it while working at firms or in-house.
 Legal delivery is a whole new ballgame.
-And so too is legal education that faces a similar dilemma: how to narrow the gap between the existing curriculum and skills required by the marketplace.
+And so too is legal education that faces a similar dilemma: how to narrow the gap between existing curricula and skills required by the marketplace.

 It is, after all, a legal mosaic.